Eliquid Flavour Recipes

 to experiment with it; you can try different strengths by making small samples with eliquid, try it with

-different Nicotine strengths, different VG/PG ratios, each time just with a 3ml sampler.
+different Nicotine strengths, different VG/PG ratios, each time just with a 2ml or 3ml sampler.

 I always work with very small amounts of concentrates when developing a new blended flavour, even